Health Indicator Report of UDOH Support for Local Emergency Medical Services (EMS)

 DenominatorTotal dollar amount (fiscal year ending 30 June) of grants awarded to EMS Agencies by the Utah Department of Health Bureau of Emergency Medical Services and Preparedness.

-How Are We Doing?During FY 2019 state of Utah 126 agencies were awarded grant funds.
+How Are We Doing?During FY 2020, 131 agencies were awarded grant funds.
 Many EMS agencies struggle with the costs of life-saving medical equipment.
 Each year local EMS agencies assisted in securing operational and supplemental funding so they may provide adequate emergency medical services within their communities.

 What Is Being Done?A surcharge on criminal fines and forfeitures in Utah helps to provide funding for maintenance of high quality emergency medical services.

 Available ServicesOnline public access to a schedule of UDOH/BEMS approved EMS courses, EMT application form, and confirmation of individual EMS provider status: [[br]] [http://bemsp.utah.gov] List of licensed and designated EMS prehospital (ambulance/paramedic) services: [[br]] [http://bemsp.utah.gov] Annual reports for prehospital data received by UDOH/BEMS: [[br]] [http://bemsp.utah.gov] Timely calls to 911 and reduced EMS response time can save the lives of patients with life-threatening conditions such as acute myocardial infarction (AMI).
 Delay in seeking medical treatment is a key factor in the nearly one-half million heart attack deaths in the U.S. each year.